essencetool/essence/README.md

   </p>
 </p>

 Essence is a open-source project to help educators for acquiring/evaluating the entrepreneurial competences.
-Learn more about the project at [the web of the European Project](https://essenceproject.eu/project-objectives/)
+Learn more about the project at [the web of the European Project](https://www.um.es/essenceeu)

 Essence Tool is build upon web technologies and it is only need to use a browser to use it.
 The web-browser requires the IndexedDB API (see [compatibility](https://caniuse.com/#feat=indexeddb)).

 As all the data you manage in the app is stored in your browser, you are free to use the tool from the following URL: https://pln.inf.um.es/essence

+On [this web site](https://www.um.es/essenceeu/herramienta/ESSENCE-Tool.html) you can find other ESSENCE results and a tutorial ESSENCE tool.

 ## Humans.txt
-This tool has been developed by the University of Murcia [UMU](https://www.um.es/).
+This tool has been developed by the University of Murcia ESSENCE team.

-* Project coordinator: Linda Castañeda <lindacq@um.es>
+* ESSENCE coordinator at the UMU: Linda Castañeda <lindacq@um.es>
 * Programmer: José Antonio García-Díaz <joseantonio.garcia8@um.es>